johnwaug-hub/plany/QUICKSTART.md

-# Project Plany Quick Start Guide
+# PLANY Quick Start Guide

-Get up and running with Project Plany in 5 minutes!
+Get up and running with PLANY in 5 minutes!

 ## 🚀 Quick Setup